huapeng01016/StataMarkdown/README.md

 dynpandoc ex1.md, replace pargs("--self-contained")
 ```

-Note the "--self-contained" is a **pandoc** option to produce a standalone HTML file with no external
+Note that "--self-contained" is a **pandoc** option to produce a standalone HTML file with no external
 dependencies.

 ### Produce docx file [ex1.docx](examples/ex1.docx):